Tuesday, December 29, 2015

 Collar - Fluorescent red Body Stretch

-Wing - Sparse widgeon flank or mallard flank fibers
+Wing - Sparse widgeon flank, mallard flank, teal, bronze mallard fibers

 Head - Black thread